criss02-cs/criss02-cs/README.md

 - 👋 Hi, I’m @criss02-cs
-- 👀 I’m interested in software, web and mobile development, using .NET Framework, Java, PHP, JS, CSS, HTML, ANGULAR, REACT NATIVE
+- 👀 I’m interested in software, web and mobile development, using .NET, Java, PHP, JS (React Native, Angular, NestJS, React, NextJS), CSS, HTML
 - 🌱 I am learning how to improve my programming skills and I am looking to specialize as a backend programmer
-- 💞️ I'm looking to collaborate on desktop application projects, website backend projects or mobile projects
+- 💞️ I am a mobile developer at GBsoftware S.p.A., in my free time I try to specialize as a fullstack developer using .NET
 - 📫 How to reach me email: cristianoaloigi0@gmail.com, instagram: criss02.cs

 <!---